renovatebot/renovate/docs/usage/configuration-options.md

 More advanced filtering options may come in future.

-Note: There must be a `constraints` object in your Renovate config, or constraints detected from package files, for this to work.
+There must be a `constraints` object in your Renovate config, or constraints detected from package files, for this to work.
 This feature is limited to `packagist`, `npm`, and `pypi` datasources.

 <!-- prettier-ignore -->